This site requires a more recent version of Adobe Flash Player to function properly.

 Colgate's Oral Care EBITDA Margin : Oral Care's EBITDA Margin increased from 25% in 2008 to 29.5% in 2009 driven by higher pricing and cost-saving initiatives.
 It declined to 28.4% in 2010 because of higher advertising spend and input commodity costs.
 Margins recovered to 28.8% in 2011 owing to lower SG&A costs despite higher input commodity costs that lowered gross margins by 1.70%.
-In 2012, margins stood at 28.6%.
+In 2012, margins stood at 28.6% but declined to 26.5% in 2013 due to $371 million incurred as restructuring charges.
 We currently expect margins to decline gradually to 28.3% by the end of the Trefis forecast period.
 However, there could be more than 5% downside to the Trefis price estimate if margins decline to 26% over the Trefis forecast period due to input cost pressures, high commodity inflation and higher advertising costs with little room for higher pricing due to high competition.

 Colgate-Palmolive is a global multinational corporation with operations in over 200 countries focusing on manufacturing, marketing and distribution of Oral Care (toothpaste, toothbrush, mouthwash, dental floss etc), Personal Care (soaps and shampoos), Home Care (detergents and cleaners) and Pet Nutrition products.
 With over 75% of net sales coming from outside the U.S., Colgate-Palmolive has a very geographically diversified business.